Compressing Language Models for Specialized Domains: Additional Ablation Studies

 \subsection{Performance Across Sparsity Levels}

-In Figure \ref{fig:performance_sparsity}, we examine how cross-calibration (Ours) performs comparatively to the other pruning methods across different sparsity levels.
-We report the average benchmark accuracy (legal and biomedical) with standard deviation for each sparsity levels shown by the shaded regions.

-We first observe that in-domain performance with cross-calibration remains consistently higher than other approaches even beyond 50\% sparsity.
-For example, the legal benchmark accuracy at 60\% sparsity is at 46\% with cross-calibration compared to less than 30\% with SparseGPT.
-Similarly, performance in generic reasoning tasks remains comparable to SparseGPT up to 90\% sparsity levels.
-This suggests that cross-calibration can effectively isolate domain-specific features without sacrificing generic performance.
+In Figure~\ref{fig:ablation-sparsity}, we examine how \ours{} performs compared to the other pruning methods across different sparsity levels.
+We report the average in-domain and general benchmark performance, with standard deviation denoted by the shaded regions.
+We first observe that in-domain performance with \ours{} consistently remains higher than other approaches, even beyond 50\% sparsity.
+For example, accuracy on the legal benchmark at 60\% sparsity is 43.3\% with \ours{}, compared to 27.3\% with SparseGPT.
+Similarly, general benchmark performance remains comparable to SparseGPT across all sparsity levels.
+This suggests that \ours{} can be used to effectively isolate domain-specific features without sacrificing generic performance.